Kafva/euf/README.md

 ## Implementation notes
 EUF compiles the old and new version of the dependency _twice_, once using `bear` to generate a compile commands database and once with `goto-cc` to create a version of the library that CBMC can interact with.
 Combining these steps would have been preferable but doing so seems unsupported, (no commands are recorded in `compile_commands.json` if `CC` is overriden with `goto-cc`).

-Running EUF within and outside Docker on the same repositories is not supported, create seperate directories if this is neccessary.

 ## Interpreting the output
 EUF can be invoked with a `VERBOSITY` value from 0-3, setting the verbosity to zero will only print errors and a prettified version of the impact set.
 Higher values will print information regarding each analysis stage.